Millions of books and other materials are within your reach.

 Call your local library staff.

-You will be notified when the item that is available for pickup, in the same way you are notified of your regular LINKcat holds.
-You will also be notified if we are cannot obtain an item, either by email (preferred) or U.S. mail.
+You will be notified when the item is available for pickup in the same way you are notified of your regular LINKcat holds.
+You will also be notified if we cannot obtain an item, either by email (preferred) or U.S. mail.
+OLL items can only be checked out to the library card that was used to request the item.

 Loan periods on outerlibrary loan items are normally 14 days for books, CDs, and audiocassettes, and 7 days for DVDs and VHS tapes.
 We ask that you please make it a priority to pick up and use these items in the time allowed as renewals are often not possible.
 Overdue fines on outerlibrary loan items are $1 per day.